Blood Diamond: Plot

-The film is set in 1999 in Sierra Leone, a West African nation ravaged by a decade of civil war.
-Rebel factions such as the Revolutionary United Front (RUF) frequently terrorize the countryside, intimidating Mende locals and enslaving many to harvest diamonds, which fund their increasingly successful war effort.
-Solomon Vandy a local fisherman from Shenge is captured.
-While his family escapes, Vandy is assigned to a workforce overseen by Captain Poison, a ruthless warlord.
+In 1999, Sierra Leone is ravaged by civil war.
+The Revolutionary United Front terrorizes the countryside and enslaves many locals to harvest diamonds, which fund their increasingly successful war effort.
+Solomon Vandy, a Mende fisherman from Shenge, is separated from his family and assigned to a workforce overseen by Captain Poison, a ruthless warlord.

 While mining a river, Vandy discovers an enormous pink diamond.
-Captain Poison attempts to take the stone, but government troops raid the area.
+Captain Poison tries to take the stone, but the area is suddenly raided by government troops.
 Vandy buries the stone before being captured.
-Both Vandy and Poison are incarcerated in the Sierra Leone capital of Freetown, along with Danny Archer, a Rhodesian smuggler and mercenary who was caught smuggling diamonds into Liberia.
-The diamonds were intended for Rudolph van de Kaap, a corrupt South African mining executive and a major player in the international diamond industry.
+Vandy and Poison are incarcerated in Freetown along with Danny Archer, a white Rhodesian gunrunner and Angola War veteran jailed for trying to smuggle diamonds into Liberia.
+The diamonds were intended for Rudolph van de Kaap, a corrupt South African mining executive.

-When Archer hears about the pink diamond, he arranges for himself and Vandy to be freed from detention.
-He travels to Cape Town to meet his employer, Colonel Coetzee, an Afrikaner formerly with the apartheid-era South African Defence Force.
-He now commands a private military company.
-Archer wants to sell the diamond so he can leave the continent forever, but Coetzee wants it as compensation for Archer's botched smuggling mission.
-Archer returns to Sierra Leone, locates Vandy, and offers to help him find his family if he helps recover the diamond.
+Hearing of the pink diamond in prison, Archer arranges for himself and Vandy to be freed.
+He travels to Cape Town to meet his employer: Colonel Coetzee, an Afrikaner formerly with the apartheid-era South African Defence Force (whom Archer also served under in the 32 Battalion), who now commands a private military company.
+Archer wants the diamond so he can sell it to van de Kaap and retire, but Coetzee wants it as compensation for Archer's botched smuggling mission.
+Archer returns to Sierra Leone, locates Vandy, and offers to help him find his family if he will help recover the diamond.

-Meanwhile, RUF insurgents escalate hostilities.
-Freetown falls and Vandy's son, Dia, is conscripted as a child soldier under a liberated Captain Poison.
-Archer and Vandy narrowly escape to Lungi, where Vandy is reunited with his wife and daughters in a refugee camp.
-He learns the RUF took his son.
-Vandy and Archer plan to reach Kono where Vandy buried the diamond.
-They are joined by Maddy Bowen, an American journalist who is working on an exposé of the illicit diamond trade.
-In exchange for Bowen's help, Archer promises to provide her the evidence she needs for her story.